 From the screenshot below, you can observe that the Rank Transformation in Informatica workflow is valid.
 Let’s start the Workflow by navigating to the Workflows menu and selecting the Start Workflow option.

-Once you select the Start Workflow option, the PowerCenter Workflow monitor will be opened to monitor the workflow.
-From the below screenshot, you can observe that our Rank Transformation workflow is executed without any errors.
+Once you select the Start Workflow option, the PowerCenter Workflow monitor will open to monitor the workflow.
+From the below screenshot, you can observe that our Informatica Rank Transformation workflow is executed without any errors.

 Let us open the SQL Server Management Studio to check whether we successfully ranked the records using Yearly Income using the Informatica Rank Transformation or not.